PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image19.png"
 style="width:4.40833in;height:2.3243in" />

-Once you have associated the notebook with **SalesDataLakehouse**, you should see the **Tables** folder and the **Files** folder which are both initially empty.
+Once you have associated the notebook with the lakehouse named **SalesDataLakehouse**, you should see the **Tables** folder and the **Files** folder in the **Lakehouses** pane which are both initially empty.

 <img src="./images/media/image20.png"
 style="width:2.25in;height:2.21987in" />

 ### Copy CSV files from this repository into the file system of your Fabric Lakehouse

-Now you will execute the Python code from the cell of the workbook to populate the lakehouse with tables.
-You will execute the Python code in each cell in this workspace one by one from top to bottom.
-You will begin by executing Python code to copy four CSV files from this GitHub repository into file system of this lakehouse.
-Examine the following Python code from the first cell of the notebook.
+Now you will execute the Python code from this workbook to populate the lakehouse with data.
+You will execute the Python code in each of the notebook’s cell one by one from top to bottom.
+You will begin by executing Python code to copy four CSV files from this GitHub repository into file system of the lakehouse.

+Examine the following Python code from the first cell of the notebook which copies CSV files to the lakehouse file system.

 import requests